 The Dreaded: Symbiotes in general appear to be one of the Marvel Universe's alpha predators, conquering entire worlds.
 On Earth, Venom inspires at the very least anxiety among other villains due to the hosts' monstrous appearance and reputation for eating people, and Carnage is powerful enough to take on the Avengers and win.

 Fangs Are Evil: Most incarnations of Venom manifest a huge mouth full of pointy teeth, especially when the symbiote takes over.
-That said, it didn't have fangs when bonded to Peter.
-Mac Gargan as the Sinister Spider-Man, Flash as Agent Venom, and SpOck as Superior Venom also tend to have smooth masks as long as they keep the symbiote under control, although they can form toothy jaws at will to either scare or eat opponents.
+That said, it didn't have fangs when it first bonded to Peter.
+Mac Gargan as the Sinister Spider-Man, Flash as Agent Venom, and SpOck as Superior Venom also had smooth masks as long as they keep the symbiote under control, although they could form toothy jaws at will to either scare or eat opponents.

 Legacy Character: Of a sort, as the symbiote has had four main hosts all claiming the title of "Venom".

 Let's You and Him Fight: Most of the Venom comics in the 1990's had Eddie Brock fighting another antihero before having to team up with them.

 Lost in Imitation: The idea that the symbiote was turning Peter evil as part of its efforts to merge with him stems from the 1994 Spiderman The Animated Series cartoon, and was promptly adopted into the comics due to the fact that the initial depiction of the seperation kind of made Peter look like the bad guy.